Traci Donnelly

 Co-Founder and Chief Financial & Administrative Officer

-Stephen Donowitz is the Co-Founder and Chief Financial & Administrative Officer of the Impact Collaborative, where he leverages his extensive experience in finance, operations, and strategic oversight to support the organization’s mission.
+Stephen Donowitz is the Co-Founder and Chief Financial & Administrative Officer of the Make An Impact, where he leverages his extensive experience in finance, operations, and strategic oversight to support the organization’s mission.
 Steve also continues to serve The Child Center of NY, where he joined in 2014, bringing with him a strong background in nonprofit, education, and government finance.

 Steve holds an MBA in Accounting and Management from New York University.
 His work is dedicated to securing resources, fostering innovation, and driving systemic change to better serve under-resourced communities nationwide.